 How We Chose the Safest Cities in Rhode Island

+To identify the 10 safest cities in Rhode Island, we reviewed the most recent FBI Crime Report statistics from 2014, along with population data.
+We eliminated all cities with fewer than 5,000 residents as well as any cities that failed to submit a complete crime report to the FBI.
+If your city made the list, share the news by embedding the “Rhode Island Safest Cities” badge on your site.
+Click here to get the code, then just copy and paste.
 From there, we evaluated the remaining cities.
 We narrowed it down based on the number of reported violent crimes (aggravated assault, murder, rape, and robbery) and property crimes (burglary, arson, larceny-theft, and motor vehicle theft) in each city.
 To further level the playing field, we calculated the likelihood of these crimes occurring out of 1,000 people in each city.
+Learn more about how we rank our Safest Cities reports.

 You can also see how the cities ranked in the past with the 2014 Safest Cities in Rhode Island report here.